-After two years in graduate school, despite a love for learning (though perhaps not so much for academia), Morgan decided to come back to California.
-In 2005 he worked harvest at the now not-so-small and decidedly more profitable Ravenswood Winery.
-This was followed by a harvest in Australia’s McLaren Vale where he worked at the large Hardy’s facility of Tintara along with some precious days alongside Drew Noon and Noon Wine Cellars.
-From there he made the trip to Bordeaux where he spent the 2006 vintage in the cellars of Chateau Lynch Bages.
-After returning home in the winter of 2006 Morgan set his eyes on starting his own project.
+After two years in graduate school, despite a love for learning, Morgan decided to come back to California.
+He worked harvest at the now not-so-small Ravenswood in 2005 followed by harvests in Australia (Hardy’s facility of Tintara and with Drew Noon at Noon Wine Cellars) and Bordeaux (Chateau Lynch Bages).
+After returning home in the winter of 2006, Morgan set his eyes on starting his own project.

-Bedrock Wine Co. was started in 2007 out of a friend’s tiny winery on the outskirts of the town of Sonoma.
-The facility, even smaller than the one his father used to launch Ravenswood, was literally a converted chicken coop and goat paddock.
-Fruit was hand pitch-forked into a small Zambelli destemmer and fermented outside under the sun and stars in one, two and three ton redwood fermenters.
-The ceilings were so low that a forklift could not be used and all barrel were hand stacked inside (Morgan’s chiropractor says “thank you” for this).
-The first fruit came mainly from the family’s Bedrock Vineyard but small amounts of old vines from Teldeschi Ranch and several Syrah sites were made as well.
+Bedrock Wine Co. began in 2007 in a converted chicken coop on the outskirts of the town of Sonoma.
+The fruit, hailing from his family’s Bedrock Vineyard and Teldeschi Ranch, was hand pitch-forked into a small destemmer and fermented outside under the sun and stars in redwood fermenters.
 In somewhat dubious timing, the first wines were released 10 days after the collapse of Lehman Brothers, an event which reinforced Morgan’s strong feeling that wine should be economically accessible to as many people as possible.

-In subsequent years, through both perspiration and serendipity, several amazing vineyards were added to the Bedrock portfolio.
+In subsequent years, through perspiration and serendipity, several amazing vineyards were added to the Bedrock portfolio.
 In addition, Morgan started Under the Wire with his old friend Chris, who he had conned into becoming his partner-in-crime and finances at Bedrock.
-Only ten years after that first vintage, Bedrock has the opportunity to work with some of the best vineyards across the state of California.
-In addition to this, Morgan and Bedrock have received some of the highest critical acclaim possible in the wine industry.
-The wines have been featured in every major news publication in the country including the New York Times, L.A.
+The wines have been featured in major news publications across the country including the New York Times, L.A.
 Times, Wall Street Journal, and Washington Post.
-Articles have also appeared in Food and Wine, Decanter, Town and Country, SF Magazine, Sonoma Magazine and many more.
-The wine from the family’s Bedrock Vineyard, Bedrock Heritage Wine, has been featured three times in Wine Spectator’s Top 100 List, placing as high as number 13.
-In addition, the winery has received a score of 90 points or higher from the same publication over 60 times.
+The wines have been featured four times in Wine Spectator’s Top 100 List, placing as high as number 9.
+In addition, the winery has received a score of 90 points or higher from the same publication over a hundred times.
 In 2014, Morgan, alongside friend Tegan Passalacqua, was named the San Francisco Chronicle Co-Winemaker of the Year by Jon Bonné.
-And, just in case his head wasn’t big enough, Robert Parker stated, after giving the winery its first two 100 point scores that “Everybody should recognize the incredible speed at which Morgan Twain-Peterson has built his Bedrock Wine Co. into a world-class performer.”
+In 2017 Morgan became a Master of Wine, making him one of a handful of winemakers in the United States to gain the certification.
+In 2020, Bedrock was named Winery of the Year by Antonio Galloni.

 Chris Cottrell was born in Staten Island, New York December 19th, 1985, thanks to his amazing mother Rita Fleming Castaldy.